anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/transfers_to_ethereum.md

 Timeouts only happen after we process transfer to Ethereum events to guarantee the consistency of the shared state between Namada and Ethereum.
-Nonces from transfer to Ethereum events will place a total order on these transfers and any future relay attempts.
+Nonces from `TransferToEthereum` events will place a total order on these transfers and any future relay attempts.

 ## Flow of transfers to Ethereum